Hiring H-1B Workers

 H-1B temporary worker visa status is used for employment in specialty occupations.
 A specialty occupation is defined as a position that requires at least a Bachelor’s degree in a specific field and theoretical and practical application of a body of highly specialized knowledge in order to perform the job duties.
 Jobs that require any Bachelor’s degree do not qualify.

-The H-1B Visa is employer and- job-specific and requires an employer to file applications with the U.S. Department of Labor (DoL) and U.S. Citizenship & Immigration Services (USCIS) in order to sponsor an employee.
+The H-1B Visa is employer, job, and location-specific and requires an employer to file applications with the U.S. Department of Labor (DoL) and U.S. Citizenship & Immigration Services (USCIS) in order to sponsor an employee.
 This visa allows for an individual to work for up to six years.

 The entire H-1 process can take six months or more to complete.
 Therefore, please allow ample processing time.